SENIOR PROGRAM OFFICER, COMMUNITY RESOURCES

 - Apply your domain expertise in free knowledge ecosystems and volunteer communities to support the design and implementation of solutions that achieve the desired outcomes of the 2030 Strategic Direction and Movement Strategy

-- Oversee the current Simple Annual Plan Grants proposal process from start to finish
+- Oversee one of the grants proposal process from start to finish

 - Manage communications related to the grants cycle